Elliot Minor: The Fever the Focus

 In 2016, Alex Davies and Ed Minton came together for a one-off mini-project known as The Fever the Focus.
 They released an album, Fading Lights, after gaining funds through the crowd-funding website Pledge Music.

+Return to Music: 2025

+In November 2024, they announced their return from hiatus and released new music in 2025.
+They also announced that they would be playing select UK city shows in 2025.

+A new single was released on 28 February 2025, entitled ‘How Does it Feel’, an anthemic song that marks a bold new era for the band.

 Musical background and style

 The members of Elliot Minor are classically trained musicians and play a wide variety of instruments including violin, piano, clarinet, cello, double bass, saxophone, guitar and drums.
+Davies was taught piano by musician, composer and broadcaster, Alexis Ffrench; Davies acknowledged “I got a lot of advice from him to pursue my rock career as well”.
+The Hetherton brothers also have a classical music grounding from playing in the Pocklington School orchestra.

 Their music is described as "pop/rock with a lot of classical harmonies", and is known for being rich in minor and dissonant chords.
-Many of their songs are characterised by their vocal harmonies.
+Many of their songs are characterised by their vocal harmonies, including the use of polyphony.
+Davies cited influence from his English choral traditions stating "Renaissance harmonies have always been a big go-to for me, I just love all the harmonic clashing.
+I definitely tried to use that in Elliot Minor.".
 Their recorded songs are rich in complex string and choral arrangements, all written by Davies, which are difficult to replicate live without a full orchestra.
 However, the classical elements in their song "Jessica" have been replicated during performances on stage, with Davies using an electric violin.
+Davies also cites influence from film composer John Williams.